Braxton-Renz/GitWorkshop/README.md

 I like to watch movies

 - Indiate your goal(s) you have for this course
-I would like to understand more about coding and build off of my skills from last year
+I would like to understand more about coding and build off of my skills from last year.